bec-archer/SR80-Manuals/user-manual.md

 ### "Waiting" Flag (⏳) — Tech Station

 When work on an item is blocked — you're waiting on parts, seals, customer approval, or an outside service — you can mark it **Waiting**.
-The item stays In Progress (it's not a new status), but gets an indigo visual treatment and sinks to the bottom of the queue so it's out of the way of active work.
+The item stays at its current status (Disassembly or In Progress), but gets an indigo visual treatment and sinks to the bottom of the queue so it's out of the way of active work.

 **Marking an item as Waiting:**

 1. Open the item detail view from the queue.
 2. Tap the **Waiting** button (indigo, hourglass icon) in the action buttons area.
-It appears on any In Progress item that isn't already waiting.
+It appears on any Disassembly or In Progress item that isn't already waiting.
 3. A sheet pops up asking for a **reason** (dropdown — Waiting on Parts, Waiting on Seals, Waiting on Customer Approval, Waiting on Outside Service) and optional **notes** (free text, e.g., "ETA Friday, ordered from Parker").
 4. Pick a reason, optionally add notes, and tap **Confirm**.